source4societyorg/react-login-page-container/README.md

   }

 Upon successful login, the saga will PUT a loginPosted action object expected to be defined in App/actions so that your app logic can handle it.

+Whenever the form is mounted, it dispatched a logout user event defined in the App containers action file.
+Therefore you must implement this method so that the user is automatically logged out whenever they visit the login page.
+This allows for very straightforward logic when logging out, as one only needs to provide the same link to the login page.
+The action dispatched is called `logoutUser`.